Wilderness Act: Background

-Throughout the 1950s and 1960s there were growing concerns about the rapidly growing population in America after World War II, a period known as a baby boom.
+Throughout the 1950s and 1960s, there were growing concerns about the rapidly growing population in America after World War II, a period known as a baby boom.
 Additionally, American transportation systems grew in size which made transportation easier and increased environmental concerns.
 A leading concern was that environmental degradation would have an impact on air and water quality, this was partly addressed by the initial passage of the Clean Air Act in 1963.

-The problem of American wilderness available still persisted even after attempts to regulate pollutants.
-Part of America's identity was its vast untamed wilderness that was untouched by humans, which had fallen to about 2.5% of the total land in America by the 1960s.
-Previous efforts to conserve the nature had yielded public land designations and protections such as the National Parks System, National Forests, and primitive areas.
+The problem of American wilderness still persisted even after attempts to regulate pollutants.
+Part of America's identity was the vast untamed wilderness that was untouched by humans, which had fallen to about 2.5% of the total land in America by the 1960s.
+Previous efforts to conserve nature had yielded public land designations and protections such as the National Parks System, National Forests, and primitive areas.
 Unfortunately, many of these designations came short of providing the necessary protections needed to keep the land preserved for future generations.
-The shortcomings of previous protections was exclaimed by efforts to develop protected lands for mining and energy utilization, a prominent example is the Echo Park Dam controversy at Dinosaur National Monument.
-The encroachment on existing protected land motivated conservationist to lobby Congress to add additional protections to wilderness land, in particular Howard Zahniser wrote the first draft of the Wilderness Act.
+The shortcomings of previous protections were exclaimed by efforts to develop protected lands for mining and energy utilization, a prominent example is the Echo Park Dam controversy at Dinosaur National Monument.The encroachment on existing protected land motivated conservationists to lobby Congress to add additional protections to wilderness land, in particular, Howard Zahniser wrote the first draft of the Wilderness Act.

 Legislative history

-The Wilderness Act of 1964 went through numerous discussions and drafts before finally being enacted during the 88th Congressional Session.
+The Wilderness Act of 1964 went through numerous discussions and drafts before finally being enacted during the 88th Congress.

 Before the 88th Congress

-The concept of developing a federal Wilderness system through Congress began to be seriously explored when in 1948 a group of Congressional members requested a report be compiled on the topic through the Legislative Reference Service within the Library of Congress.
+The concept of developing a Federal Wilderness system through Congress began to be seriously explored in 1948 when a group of Congressional members requested a report be compiled on the topic through the Legislative Reference Service within the Library of Congress.
 The report was completed a year later, and the results released the data that had been requested which provided more information on the current state of federal land.
 In 1956, about seven years later, the first committee hearings began in House and Senate on the topic of protecting Wildlife Refuge areas.
-The first drafts of the Wilderness Act were introduced in the House in January of 1957, where 6 bills were introduced over a span of four days.
-One month later the Senate also introduced a draft bill of the Wilderness Act.
+The first drafts of the Wilderness Act were introduced in the House in January 1957, where 6 bills were introduced over a span of four days.
+One month later, the Senate also introduced a draft bill of the Wilderness Act.

-President John F. Kennedy was a supporter of the Wilderness Act, his administration worked to rally Legislators to pass the bill.
-During the 87th Congressional session the Senate voted and passed a version of the Wilderness Act, however it never made it to a vote in the House and its overall fate was regarded as uncertain at the time.
+President John F. Kennedy, was a supporter of the Wilderness Act, his administration worked to rally Legislators to pass the bill.
+During the 87th Congressional session, the Senate voted and passed a version of the Wilderness Act, however it never made it to a vote in the House and its overall fate was regarded as uncertain at the time.